-Dangers to Employers Who Can’t Create a Positive Virtual Culture
+Dangers to Employers Who Don't Create a Positive Virtual Culture

-- Productivity slumps.
-Not all employees can thrive at home, and employees stuck in a poor company culture are less likely to be motivated to stay productive or flex their schedules to account for any productivity losses their facing adding in personal commitments during their workday.
+Productivity slumps.
+Employees stuck in a poor company culture are less likely to be motivated to stay productive or flex their schedules to account for any productivity losses.

 - Practice proactive communication with your colleagues.
-Check-in with them with no agenda.
-A key part of this check in, Inc. advises, is understanding how employees like to communicate, and personalizing your communication to them.
-Some may prefer a casual “how’s it going?” e-mail or chat, while others appreciate a quick video or phone call.
+Check-in with no agenda.
+A key part of this is checking in, Inc. advises understanding how employees like to communicate and personalizing your communication to them.
+Some may prefer a more casual “how’s it going?” e-mail or chat, while others appreciate a quick video or phone call.
 Prioritize individual time to connect with employees personally, both through unscheduled and intentional check ins.

 - Praise good work.
 When you can’t swing by someone’s desk to thank them for their good work, you’ll have to create avenues to praise virtual team members for a job well done.
 Celebrating successes – even small ones – has greater importance when everyone is remote, according to Slack.
 Offering a quick video “toast” to teammates for a win or taking turns recognizing other’s accomplishments can boost morale.

-Employees are facing enough challenges during this time – connecting to coworkers shouldn’t be one of them.
+- Implement a software solution that enables virtual connection.
+Remote work can be challenging at times – connecting to coworkers shouldn’t be.
 By making connecting easy for employees with a software solution that facilities virtual mentoring or coaching, you can help employees stay engaged and happy, ultimately strengthening your virtual company culture.